 Examples of short term insurance will include property, household, vehicle, medical, personal liability, etc. The term “short-term insurance” will usually be applicable if the policy is for a need that will change over time.
 Unlike a long-term insurance product like life cover, the policy will only be applicable as long as you have a need for it.

 This insurance option has allowed millions of people around the globe to cover the financial risks of material goods.
-This type of insurance will help replace your belongings possible lost due to damage, theft or loss.
+This type of insurance will help replace your belongings possible losses due to damage, theft or loss.

 With short term insurance, there will be no long-term binders.
 You can amend your policy as your needs change.
 For example, if you sell your insured vehicle, you can cancel the policy without any penalties.
 When you buy a new vehicle, you can simply reinstate the insurance policy covering the new vehicle.
 This type of insurance is simply an agreement between the user and provider.
 In most cases, if there is a loss, there will be compensation.
 Being compensated for the loss allows the consumer to replace the insured item.